Chickens & Housing - Frequently Asked Questions

 Is the timber you use to make your Hen Houses pressure-treated?

 Yes, it is.
-All the timber we use is Scandinavian Redwood which is pressure treated with eco-friendly Tanalith-E and all cut ends are finished with a sealer by us after construction.
+All the timber we use is Scandinavian Redwood, FSC Certified Sustainable, which is pressure treated with eco-friendly Tanalith-E and all cut ends are finished with a sealer by us after construction.

-Can the hens get out through the heart window in your henhouses or other birds get in?
+Can the hens get out through the heart window in your henhouses or other creatures get in?

 No. The heart is a sealed window covered with polycarbonate, not a hole.
 It is not essential, it just lets light in and allows you to view the birds inside without opening the door.